-Studies in monkeys (at doses approximately 2-fold higher than that for human therapeutic use) show decreased fetal growth and reduction in fetal bone porosity within 2 months of starting maternal therapy.
-Human studies demonstrate no effect on intrauterine growth, but data are conflicting about potential effects on growth outcomes later in infancy.
+Studies in monkeys (at doses approximately 2-fold higher than those for human therapeutic use) show decreased fetal growth and reduction in fetal bone porosity within 2 months of starting maternal therapy.
+Human studies demonstrate no consistent link to low birth weight, but data are conflicting about potential effects on growth outcomes later in infancy.

-If HBV-coinfected, it is possible that an HBV flare may occur if TDF is stopped; see HIV/Hepatitis B Virus Coinfection.
+If patient has HBV/HIV coinfection, it is possible that an HBV flare may occur if TDF is stopped; see Hepatitis B Virus/HIV Coinfection.

 Renal function should be monitored because of potential for renal toxicity.